dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instance_on_points.rst

       If the input geometry contains instances, the node will create more instances on the points inside the instances, creating :ref:`nested instancing <geometry-nodes_nested-instancing>`.
-      When this happens, each new instance will have the transform created by the node from the *Rotation* and *Scale* inputs, but it will *also* be transformed based on the parent instances.
+      In this case, each new instance will have the transform created by the node from the *Rotation* and *Scale* inputs, but it will *also* be transformed based on the parent instances.

 Selection